 Postgraduate Funding – What Will It Cost?

 Tuition fees for postgraduate courses vary enormously but the overall cost of study will depend on many factors, such as the institution you choose, the course, location and funding opportunities.
-It could cost a lot less than you have been led to believe.
+It could cost less than you might think.

-- According to the latest Reddin Survey of Tuition Fees, fees range from a high of £50,200 for a one-year MBA at the University of Oxford’s Said Business School for both UK and overseas students to £3,400 for a taught Masters at the Edinburgh Napier University in Scotland if you are from the UK or Europe.
+According to the latest Reddin Survey of Tuition Fees, full-time fees range from a high of £55,000 for a one-year MBA at the University of Oxford’s Said Business School for UK, EU and overseas students, to £2,340 for the Postgraduate Certificate in Learning and Teaching/ Supervision at The Glasgow School of Art, for UK or EU students.

 MBAs cost more than most other postgraduate degrees and are particularly expensive at a highly-ranked university such as Oxford.

-- In most cases a classroom-based and a laboratory-based course will cost the same for home/EU students; classroom-based courses are usually cheaper than laboratory-based courses for international students.
+In most cases a classroom-based and a laboratory-based course often cost the same for UK/EU students; whereas classroom-based courses are usually cheaper than laboratory-based courses for international students.